andrejbauer/formalized-mathematics-in-lean/plan.md

-# Formalized mathematics
+# Course planning

-A graduate course on formalized mathematics, given in the Fall semester of 2024/25 at Faculty of Mathematics and Physics, university of Ljubljana.

-# Things to learn
+## Things to learn in random order

 * implicit arguments
 * programming in Lean